samoina/100-days-of-code/log.md

 ### Day 9 Wednesday 17th November 2021

 **Today's Progress**: I created the product layout using Flexbox, really loving this learning process.
-I better understood flex-grow, and flex-basis (which sets the initial length of a flex item). im my product-layout, i used it to arrange 5 items in a row, and wrap the rest onto the next.
+I better understood flex-grow, and flex-basis (which sets the initial length of a flex item). in my product-layout, i used it to arrange 5 items in a row, and wrap the rest onto the next.
 I also made the entire layout responsive using mediaqueries.
 When I started out, I was quite sceptical because I often wondered how to make a site responsive for each and every gadget, but later learnt it is better to provide ranges and design content to be responsive within those ranges.

 **Link**